PaulArthurM/cbf_aml_pipeline/README.md

-# Analysis of the sequencing data of the entire exome
+# Analysis of Whole-Exome Sequencing data

 A pipeline for the bioinformatics analysis of WES data.